 4. Documentation (DHR & DMR)

-A Device History Record (DHR) and Device Master Record (DMR) are required by the FDA for all Medical Devices.
-The DHR includes all steps taken to make the medical device while the DMR contains all steps and processes taken to produce, build and test the medical device.
-A Contract Manufacturer is only responsible for maintaining this documentation as it relates to what they manufacture.
+A Device History Record (DHR) and Device Master Record (DMR) are required by the FDA for all medical devices.
+The DHR includes all steps taken to make the medical device while the DMR contains all steps and processes taken to produce, build, and test the medical device.
+Contract manufacturers are only responsible for maintaining this documentation as it relates to what they manufacture.
 However, PEKO is willing to assist companies with knowledge on how to ensure they are following these guidelines.

 5. ECR (Engineering Change Request)